madprops/blog/docs/wormhall/wormhall.md

 Not everyone agrees to learn how to use an ssh terminal.

-Arguably you're interesting when you do.s
+Arguably you're interesting when you do.

 ### 🛸 The System